viopucga/SubstrateDependentDrugResponse_pAF/data/results/README.md

 `baseline_area_cm2` and `drug_area_cm2` contain rotor-tip trajectory areas.
 Post-drug DF and area are reported only for rotors sustained until the end of the simulation: `drug_df_hz` and `drug_area_cm2` are `NaN` when `cardioversion=1` or when the measurement is not applicable.
 Their baseline values are retained when a baseline rotor was available.

 The table retains baseline and post-drug ERP, CV, DF and rotor-area values.
-CV columns are `baseline_cv_cm_s` and `drug_cv_cm_s`.
 Percentage changes can be calculated from these absolute baseline and drug values.

 ## Profile-level dominant frequency